StanfordMSL/Splat-MOVER/README.md

 Now, you can run `sagesplat` like other models in Nerfstudio using:
 ```
-ns-train sagesplat --data <path to the data directory for a given scene>.
+ns-train sagesplat --data <path to the data directory for a given scene>
 ```
 You can try out the data used in the experiments [here](https://drive.google.com/drive/folders/1rMsVu8iJ4sm1TCf52bX_gTJOGPKmAlfJ?usp=sharing).